How to fix Exchange database Dirty Shutdown error?

-While trying to mount a database, Exchange administrators may sometimes face Dirty shutdown error.
+While trying to mount a database, Exchange administrators may sometimes face a dirty shutdown error.
 This dirty shutdown error will not let them mount the database as it is in an inconsistent state.
-It is the sudden termination of Exchange Server (due to reasons like power loss) that causes dirty shutdown error.
+It is the sudden termination of the Exchange Server (due to reasons like power loss) that causes a dirty shutdown error.

-When you make changes in Exchange database, Exchange records this information in transaction log files before committing to the database.
-But when the log files are not replayed into the database, the modifications you have done are not reflected in Exchange database.
-In such a case your database is in an inconsistent state.
-This happens when the log files are corrupt, missing, or damaged.
-So, when your database is inconsistent, and you are trying to mount this, you will face a dirty shutdown error.
+When you make changes in an Exchange database, Exchange records updates information in transaction log files before committing to the database.
+But when the log files are not replayed into the database and the modifications you have done are not reflected in the Exchange Database.
+In such case, your database is in an inconsistent state.
+This results that the log files are corrupt, missing, or damaged.
+So, when your database is inconsistent and you are trying to mount this, you will face a dirty shutdown error.

 Recommended Solution